fabianlischka/InfoSec101/p1-InfoSec101.md

 - For further anonymity, use [TOR (The Onion Router)](https://www.torproject.org), a stand-alone application available for most platforms
 - TOR routes all your traffic through a few extra hops, encrypted, so that the website you are visiting does not know who it's talking to, and interceptors near you don't know what websites you're visiting
+- Note: the traffic from the final TOR node to your destination is not encrypted (unless you use HTTPS).
+The final TOR node might monitor it, and it might be run by three-letter-organisations.
-- It would not be sensible to divulge private information (such as your real name or facebook logins or so) when using TOR
+    - It would not be sensible to divulge private information when using TOR
+    - Don't log into any website (Facebook, etc.)
+    - Don't use your real name, or google yourself
+    - Don't open documents downloaded through Tor while online.
 - The [TOR download page](https://www.torproject.org/download/download-easy.html.en) lists several security precautions; read them.